FraLotito/hashcode_unitn/README.md

 # Google Hash Code @ UniTN
-Different solutions for the problem "Pizza" from the Google Hash Code competition
+Different solutions for the problem "Pizza" from the Google Hash Code Competition